neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 :color: info
 :icon: info

  Some important command line arguments are explained below.
  You can view a full list of the available arguments by running `sleap-track --help`.
 - The first argument is the path to the video file to be processed.
 - The `-m` option is used to specify the path to the model configuration file(s) to be used for inference.
 In this example we use the two models that were trained above.
 - The `--gpu` option is used to specify the GPU to be used for inference.
-The `auto` value will automatically select the GPU with the highes percentage of available memory (of the GPUs that are available on the machine/node)
+The `auto` value will automatically select the GPU with the highest percentage of available memory (of the GPUs that are available on the machine/node)
 - The `--tracking.tracker` option is used to specify the tracker for inference.
 Since in this example we only have one animal, we set it to "none".
 - The `-o` option is used to specify the path to the output file containing the predictions.
 - The above script will predict all the frames in the video.
 You may select specific frames via the `--frames` option.
 For example: `--frames 1-50` or `--frames 1,3,5,7,9`.